 Anyway… it’s been years since that incident, and well… this incident with my sister Monica, but there’ve also been so many wonderful Halloween family bonding events since then.
 The thing is, I spent so many years away from home that I probably worked myself up into a tizzy missing my fam over the holidays.
 But in the past years, I’ve been lucky enough to spend the big ones with them: Halloween, Christmas, and birthdays!

-The last couple of years, my mom, my sister Jenny, her dynamic superhero-in-the-making three-year-old Dylan, Erik and I have developed a new family tradition for Halloween: get amped up on healthy sweets, paste ghost-, mummy-, zombie-, and witch-shaped stickers all over Jenny’s house, visit our local fave plant-based restaurant and… wait for it… hit up all the Halloween family-friendly events that we can.
+The last couple of years, my mom, my sister Jenny, her dynamic superhero-in-the-making three-year-old Dylan, Erik and I have developed a new family tradition for Halloween: get amped up on healthy sweets (like these seriously amazing peanut butter cup rice crispy treats), paste ghost-, mummy-, zombie-, and witch-shaped stickers all over Jenny’s house, visit our local fave plant-based restaurant and… wait for it… hit up all the Halloween family-friendly events that we can.

 My sisters Monica and Penny will FaceTime us and have a great giggle over all of our half-finished costumes, suggest Grams (my mom) join the Halloween bike-race thingy where everyone gets dressed up in mainly scantily-clad outfits, send over a ton of fun treats and ask PB (Dylan’s nickname—long story) what superhero he’s going as, and ask for a show-and-tell from Erik and I on all the homemade Halloween treats we’ve made.